 - Restore: Should failover changes automatically be rolled back when normal service operation is detected, or will changes be made manually.
 The option for ‘On Failure’ will revert the failover only when the backup server itself becomes unavailable.

-Please note that our service levels allow for different CHECK INTERVAL times.
-These are as follows:
+*Please note that our service levels allow for different CHECK INTERVAL times.
+The maximum times per service level are as follows:

 - Domain Plus – 30 minutes